-The Master of Science in Chemical Engineering (MSCHE) is designed for students from many undergraduate majors who wish to pursue a graduate degree in chemical engineering.
-Outstanding students with degrees in biochemistry, chemistry, engineering, physics, and other branches of science may qualify for admission with the completion of required prerequisite courses.
-In this regard, the program offers a two-semester sequence of bridging courses for non-chemical engineers (called Chemical Engineering Core Concepts I and II) to bring them up to speed with chemical engineering undergraduates; these courses count towards their MS credits.
-The 30-credit program includes core chemical engineering courses and electives in polymers, biotechnology, environmental science and electronic materials.
-A thesis is not required.
+Designed for professionals who wish to pursue a graduate degree, the Master of Science in Chemical Engineering is ideal for outstanding students with degrees in biochemistry, chemistry, engineering, physics and other branches of science.
+The program offers a two-semester sequence of bridging courses for non-chemical engineers (called Chemical Engineering Core Concepts I and II) to bring non-chemistry students up to speed with those who already possess an undergraduate degree in chemical engineering; these courses count towards their master’s degree credits.
+The 30-credit, non-thesis program includes core chemical engineering courses and electives in polymers, biotechnology, environmental science and electronic materials.

 Admission to the Master of Science in Chemical Engineering program requires: